-How does one go about finding a job in Iceland?
-What are the island’s biggest employment sectors and what is the unemployment rate like?
+How can you find a job in Iceland?
+What are Iceland’s biggest employment sectors and what is the unemployment rate like?
 Must you be able to speak Icelandic to work here and what are the working conditions actually like?
-All will be revealed as we explore the ins-and-outs of finding and securing a job in Iceland.
+All will be revealed as we share the ins-and-outs of finding and securing a job in Iceland.

 Unless you happen to be a trophy wife, a trust fund baby or a highly successful con-artist, chances are that, at some point or another in life, you will have to find a job.